 What is coeliac disease?

-Coeliac disease in children means you have a food allergy/intolerance to gluten.
+Coeliac disease in children means you have a autoimmune disease.
 You might have already noticed that your child's tummy hurts when they eat something with gluten, or the tummy gets bloated and they feel weak and tired.
 It’s different for everybody.

 Coeliac disease appears to start unnoticed in childhood before going on to affect 1 in 100 adults.
 However coeliac disease in children is fewer than 1 in 2,500 actually treated for coeliac disease.